-The indirect tax known as GST, or goods and services tax, is imposed on the provision of products and services in India.
+The indirect tax, known as GST, or goods and service tax, is imposed on the provision of products and services in India.
 On July 1, 2017, it went into effect and replaced a number of indirect taxes, including the VAT, CST, excise tax, and service tax.
 The introduction of GST in India aims to increase tax transparency, remove the cascading impact of taxes, and simplify the taxing structure.
 Moreover, it planned to facilitate trade and expand the Indian economy by establishing a single market for products and services across the whole nation.

 The introduction of GST in India was initially suggested in 2000.
 It was viewed as a means to streamline the tax code, lessen tax evasion, and foster economic expansion.
 The GST was ultimately enacted in India in 2017 after nearly two decades of debate.
 A single tax system took the place of a convoluted system of indirect taxes that differed between states.
 Being a destination-based tax, the GST is gathered at the point of final purchase.
 India’s tax structure underwent a huge transformation with the introduction of GST, which has had a big effect on the economy and business sector.